TristanBale/data_logger_plotter/README.md

 # data_logger_plotter
-Code for identifying downtime of audio device output
+Code for identifying downtime of audio device output.

-Input different values for the window of search (seconds), range for error, etc.
+Input different values for the window of search (seconds), range for error, etc. Graphs of downtime according to our definition will be plotted for manual examination.